Yuhyeon0516/Yuhyeon0516/README.md

 Hi, I'm yuhyeon kim.
 I'm currently trying to become full-stack developer.
-I use React, React Native in Front-end and back-end mainly use NestJS.
+I use React, React Native, Flutter in Front-end and back-end mainly use NestJS.
 If you have any other inquiries, please email `rladbgus0516@naver.com`.

 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=Yuhyeon0516&show_icons=true&theme=tokyonight)